Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/active_spline.rst

              A NURBS curve with Cyclic applied.

 Resolution U
+   Alters the :ref:`resolution <bpy.types.Curve.resolution_u>`
-   Alters the smoothness of each segment by changing the number of subdivisions.
+   of each segment by changing the number of subdivisions.
 Smooth
-   Smooths the normals of the curve.
+   Use :ref:`Smooth Shading <modeling-meshes-editing-normals-shading>` for any 3D geometry.

 Poly